Accessible Reading Resources

 How to Sign Up

-To register for CELA – first contact your local library branch to ensure your library membership status allows print disabled materials.
-Then either:
+To register with CELA, first contact your local library branch to ensure your membership status allows access to print disability materials.
+Then choose one of the following options:

-CELA is also available to educators and other professionals who work with people with print disabilities.
-To learn more and register, visit the Educator Access Program or Client Access Support Program page of the CELA website.
+CELA is also available to educators and other professionals who work with the print disabled community.
+To learn more or register, visit the Educator Access Program or Client Access Support Program pages on the CELA website.

 Find Books

-Search or browse the collection on the CELA website.
+Search or browse the collection directly on the CELA website.
+Delivery options include:

-• Online and download: read newspapers online and download books and magazines to your computer or mobile device
+• Online access and download: read newspapers online and download books and magazines to a computer or mobile device

-• Download without a computer: download books and magazines directly to an internet-enabled DAISY player over a wireless connection
+• Direct download to a DAISY player: download books and magazines to an internet-enabled DAISY player over a wireless connection

-• Delivery by mail: receive DAISY audio books and magazines on CD, embossed braille, or printbraille (children’s picture books with see through braille sheets added) by mail
+• Delivery by mail: receive DAISY audiobooks and magazines on CD, embossed braille, or printbraille (children’s picture books with see-through braille sheets) by mail

 CELA Help